edgedb/edgedb/docs/edgeql/funcops/set.rst

     Check that the input set contains no more than one element.

     If the input set contains more than one element, ``assert_single`` raises a ``CardinalityViolationError``.
-This function is useful as a runtime cardinality assertion in queries and computables that should always return sets with at most a single element, but where static cardinality inference is not capable enough or outright impossible.
+This function is useful as a runtime cardinality assertion in queries and computed expressions that should always return sets with at most a single element, but where static cardinality inference is not capable enough or outright impossible.

     .. code-block:: edgeql-repl